thearkadia/The_Ark/README.md

  The Ark is a portable computer we're developing to make it simple to participate in a Democracy.
  It works similar to a smart phone but can also be modded or upgraded and runs GNU/Linux.

-We're currently looking for more software developers and we're willing to ship prototypes to developers.
+We're currently looking for more software developers.
 If you want to be involved please submit an issue or a pull request.

 Currently powered by the Raspberry Pi Compute Module 3 Lite and The Ark PCB.